eProsima/vulcanexus/docs/rst/tutorials/cloud/secure_router/secure_router.rst

     ROS_DOMAIN_ID=1 ros2 run demo_nodes_cpp listener

-This should not allow the *listener* to receive any data from the *talker*.
+This way the |rosrouter| will not receive any data from the *talker* and therefore neither will the *listener*.